 Spätzle is a kind of soft egg noodle found in the cuisines of southern Germany.
-Chef Jamie has given this traditional element a modern twist by combining it with juicy grilled pork, Brussel sprouts, kale, & bacon – all topped with a freshly-made mustard seed vinaigrette.
+Our Estate Chef has given this traditional element a modern twist by combining it with juicy grilled pork, Brussel sprouts, kale, & bacon – all topped with a freshly-made mustard seed vinaigrette.
 Es schmeckt ausgezeichnet!
 (It’s delicious!)

 ¼ cup whole-grain mustard

 ½ cup champagne vinegar

 2 cups + 1 Tbsp Round Pond Italian Varietal Extra Virgin Olive Oil

 2 cups half & half

 4 each bone-in pork chops, 8-10 oz each